-Here’s help to correct your credit file
+Here’s help to correct your Equifax credit file

-What is the Resolution Centre?
+What is the Corrections Portal?

 There are simple steps you can take:

 You can firstly contact the credit provider, such as the bank, telco or utility company, that the error relates to and ask that it be investigated and your Equifax credit report amended.
 Equifax has a list of most credit provider contacts at MyCreditFile.com.au.

 Equifax offers a free service investigating the accuracy of information on your Equifax credit report that is in dispute or you think needs correcting.